FaithAlone.net

 Conclusion

-The Church's failure to dogmatically stand behind Limbo, even though Limbo was taught by an ecumenical council and multiple Popes, presents another modern contradiction of convenience for the Roman Catholic Church.
+The Church's failure to dogmatically stand behind Limbo, even though Limbo was taught by an Ecumenical Council and multiple Popes, presents another modern contradiction of convenience for the Roman Catholic Church.
 These are such that come about by the Church wanting to distance itself from doctrines that it definitely held and taught in the past, because such doctrines are horrific to modern sensibilities.
 See, for instance, the death penalty, criminalizing homosexuality, banning female altar servers, torturing heretics, confining Jews to ghettos, etc.